The Art of the Upsell: Teach Servers to Increase Average Check Amounts

 Like any good business owner, restaurant operators are always looking for ways to reduce overhead costs and bump up profits.
 And one way to cut costs without sacrificing quality is to relieve some of your tax burden using the credits available to food and beverage businesses.

-One that you need to know: the FICA tax credit.
+One that you need to know: the FICA tip credit.
 Thanks to America’s tipping culture, most servers earn the majority of wages from tips paid directly from customers, and the IRS is willing to acknowledge that.

 You’ve heard of the tip credit — here’s another “credit” that restaurant owners can use to decrease costs.